cry0genic/DVM---Winter-Assignment/README.md

 **Hint**: Make a python file where you store all of these values as variables (sort of like C/C++ macros in a header file), then add this file to your gitignore.
 Generally, we prefer to call that file the keyconfig.

 *Assignment compiled by [hypro999](https://github.com/hypro999) from DVM*

+##Currently, my feed isn't available.
+Email notifications work but you can't opt out from them.